fairy-rockets/vanilla-flavored-human-body.blend/README.md

 ## Features

+You can derive this model to create your own one!

+- Basic human body:
+  - Body mesh
+  - Armatures + Bones
+  - Weight painted
-Vanilla flavored human:
+- Vanilla flavored human:
   - No age.
 Adjust body proportions by your self.
   - No sex/gender.
 Not a male.
 Not a female.
 Not any sexuality.
   - No ear.
 Friendly for kemo-mimis or elf-ears.
   - No hair.
 Give your own favorite one.
   - No body color.
 Paint as you like.
   - No clothes.
 Bring nice one from your closet.
   - Of course, no name is given yet.

-You can derive this model to create your own one.

 # LICENSE